IoT4Sustainability/Internet-of-Things-for-Sustainability/Tutorial 10- Weather Station/readme.md

   3. Build a working WeatherStation

 ## Explanation
 In this tutorial, we will be creating a WeatherStation node.
+A weatherstation reports the current weather.
+The WeatherStation will report the current temperature (in Fahrenheit) and UVindex on an LCD screen.
+In addition our weather station will report these values on a webserver hosted on the weather node.
+In layman's terms, this wil allow us to connect a computer or cellphone and it will display some information on a website.
+In addition this website will display clothing suggestions based on the current weather conditions.

 ## Required Materials
  1. Intel Galileo board kit and PC with Arduino IDE installed (see Tutorial 1)